Shopping Cart

 Applications and Myths

 Grade 8 fasteners are better suited for situations in which high strength is required.
 Automotive: Grade 8 is commonly used to secure engine components and other parts that are subjected to high forces and loads.
 Used to mate pieces of heavy equipment or machinery.
 Aerospace: Secure aircraft components for the same reason they are used in the automotive industry.
 Recycling: Tub and horizontal grinders require grade 8 hex cap screws to fasten their grinding tips and wear plates to better resist the high forces of the machine’s RPM and loads incurred from tree debris.
-Faster heat treatment means more micro fissures in the material hence grade 8 fasteners have to be treated for longer.
-This more stringent heat treating process of grade 8 means they are more expensive than grade 5.
-Also, due to hydrogen embrittlement, grade 8 fasteners are more brittle than grade 5.
-The higher brittleness of grade 8 means over torquing a grade 8 hex cap screw can gall the threads more easily than a grade 5 hex cap screw leading to an earlier failure.
+Due to hydrogen embrittlement, grade 8 fasteners are more brittle than grade 5.
+The higher brittleness of grade 8 means over torquing a grade 8 hex cap screw can gall the threads more easily than a grade 5 bolt leading to an earlier failure.
 I.e., grade 5 is generally more forgiving if improperly torqued because it is more malleable.
 The brittleness of grade 8 fasteners also means they run a higher risk of shearing/snapping when approaching their resistance threshold whereas grade 5 will first physically deform before completely breaking.

 Ultimately, there is a great amount of cross-over in applicability of grade 5 and grade 8 fasteners.
 For example, depending on the snow plow manufacturer, they will either fasten their blades using grade 5 plow bolts or grade 8 ones.
 The grade 8 plow bolts will almost always have more longevity, as they better handle the higher and continued resistance forces associated with running into an uneven asphalt surface.
 However, if a grade 8 is improperly torqued, it is possible that a grade 5 plow bolt could outlast its grade 8 counterpart in rare instances, highlighting the need for proper installation.
 As stated previously, due to the brittle nature of grade 8 hardware, a grade 8 plow bolt is more likely to snap off a plow blade, detaching the instrument whereas a grade 5 plow bolt will first physically deform before breaking.
 Both instances require replacement.
 However, the resistance force that causes a grade 5 plow bolt to snap or deform will most likely only leave micro fissures in a grade 8 plow bolt but still leave it in a usable state (micro fissures over time will decrease the maximum strength of hardware and thus increase its likelihood of failure).
 A force that snaps a grade 8 plow bolt will undoubtedly also snap its grade 5 counterpart.
 In this snow plow example, the choice between grade 5 and grade 8 plow bolts somewhat comes down to user preference.
 Spend less money upfront but potentially replace the parts more often?
 Or, spend more money upfront and replace them less often.
 Of course, if you are selling the plows to an end user, that customer may appreciate the extra longevity of not having to send their plows in to get serviced as often which could boost your reputation for having quality products.
 This idea extending beyond just snow plows.